The-Marcy-Lab-School/swe-casestudy-1-cli-task-manager/INVESTIGATION.md

 Whether you are designing a new application or learning about an existing one, we always start by asking: _how is the data represented_?
 Once we know how to represent the data, we are better able to design how the application uses and manipulates it.

-**Investigation Questions:**
+**Question 1**

-1. Go to the `tasks.js` file and look at the `tasks` variable.
+Go to the `tasks.js` file and look at the `tasks` variable.
 It is an array of objects.
 Each object represents a task in the list.
 Each task has a `description` string and an `isComplete` boolean.
 For the `isComplete` value, We could also have represented it with the numbers: `isComplete: 0` (incomplete) and `isComplete: 1` (complete); or as strings `isComplete: "complete"` and `isComplete: "incomplete"`.
 If it were up to you, which would you choose to represent `isComplete` and why?

+**Question 2**

-2. In `tasks.js` in the `addTask` function, there is this conditional statement: `if (!description)`.
+In `tasks.js` in the `addTask` function, there is this conditional statement: `if (!description)`.
 What data type does the expression `!description` evaluate to? and what is the purpose of this conditional statement?

+**Question 3**

-3. In `menu.js`, the user's chosen task number `taskChoice` is converted to a number using the `Number` casting function.
+In `menu.js`, the user's chosen task number `taskChoice` is converted to a number using the `Number` casting function.
 Why is this code necessary?
 What happens if this type conversion is removed?

 **My Notes:**